hgautam/kube-deployment-strategies/rollingUpdate/rollingupdate.md

 ![Rolling update](../images/rollingUpdate.png)

 A slow rollout or zero downtime rollout.
+The RollingUpdate strategy is the generally preferable strategy for any user-facing service.
 You start replacing existing pods until you have no pods to replace.
-This approach can slow down deployments and can be effective if you want to do slower deployment.

 Main advantages of this approach are:
 * Rollout can be paused and resumed